LunarWatcher/doesnotfail2ban/README.md

 # doesnotfail2ban

+## TL;DR:

+I need a system that works, because the internet is a dangerous place.
+Fail2ban failed 2 provide that, forcing me to switch.
+I switched to CrowdSec, and while I certainly see the advantages of crowd-sourced (and consequently pre-emptive) bans, it failed to provide me with the config and flexibility I need for the type of protection I need.

 ## Why?

 Because fail2ban is flaky at best, and crowdsec doesn't seem to either provide the coverage or configurability I need to insta-ban offending IPs from my server.
 Also because it turns out that rolling my own is easier than finding functional and maintained options with easy configuration.
 Who knew?